Euclidean and Non-Euclidean Geometry

 Department of Mathematics and Computer

 - Meeting times:

-- Final Exam: The final exam for Math 300 is scheduled for Friday, May
+- Final Exam: Math 300 has a final exam scheduled for Monday, May

 take the final at this time.

 - Thompson 390E

 - If you catch me free at any time, please feel free to drop